decidim/decidim/decidim-comments/README.md

 #### Run tests

-You can execute `npm test` to run the javascript test suite or you can run `npm test:watch` to listen for file changes.
+You can execute `npm test` to run the javascript test suite or you can run `npm run test:watch` to listen for file changes.

 #### GraphQL schema and Typescript